Qualifying a Political Party

 All amendments to party rules must be filed no later than 4:30 pm on the 30th day after their adoption.
 All rules and amendments must be certified by an authorized officer of the party and will be public record once filed with the Office of Elections.

-The deadline to submit the names and addresses of the officers of the central committee and of the respective county committees is
+The deadline to submit the names and addresses of the officers of the central committee and of the respective county committees for qualified political parties is

 Saturday, May 12, 2018, 4:30 pm